The Sacrificial System After Christ's Return

 The sins of Israel were brought to remembrance every year on the Day of Atonement because these sins were neither forgiven nor forgotten.
 The reason they could not be forgiven or forgotten was that the sacrifices were not perfect; they had no power to forgive sins.
 Therefore, the record of sins still existed, and the people were still guilty of their sin.

-Once a year on the Day of Atonement, all accumulated sin of every individual, whether it was physical and ceremonial defilement or spiritual and moral sin, was atoned for.
+Once a year on the Day of Atonement, all accumulated sin of every individual, whether it was physical and ceremonial defilement or physical and spiritual sin, was atoned for.
 It was either purged away or set aside.
 But the sins were not forgiven.
 The punishment for these sins had not been exacted, the penalty had not been paid, and each individual was still guilty before God.

 Although the blood of the bulls and goats was a substitute for the guilty individual's life and was prophetic and symbolic of the cleansing and forgiving power of Christ's blood, the sacrifice of an animal life could never forgive sin.